jeremysimmons/x-carve-instructions/1000mm/step6/index.md

 <img src="./photo/jpfs_DSC2806.jpg">
-<p>Prepare the drag chain lengths by popping open the hinges using a flat head screw driver.</p>
+<p>Prepare the drag chain lengths by popping open the hinges using a flat head screw driver.
+(Note one side has a graphic of a screw driver tip.
+You want to open from this side.
+The other side is a hinge, which is easily damaged)</p>
 <img src="./photo/jpfs_DSC2812.jpg">
 <img src="./photo/jpfs_DSC2834.jpg">
 <p>Locate the end of the drag chain, two flat head cap screws, and two post-assembly insertion nuts.
 Add the post-assembly insertion nuts into the extrusion located behind the wide MakerSlide.</p>